zapier/zapier-platform/packages/cli/README-source.md

 To view the logs for your application, use the `zapier logs` command.

-There are three types of logs:
+There are three types of logs for a Zapier app:

 * `http`: logged automatically by Zapier on HTTP requests
 * `bundle`: logged automatically on every method execution